Loknar/node-linuxmouse/README.md

 # linuxmouse

 A node.js module that does virtual mouse input on Ubuntu.
+A sibling module of [macmouse](https://github.com/Loknar/node-macmouse).
+Implements the same functions, but works on X11 instead of Mac OS X Cocoa.

 ## Dependencies
 Uses `xdotool` to manipulate the mouse, you need to install it with the following command: